The Game Developer's Guide to Digital Marketing

 6. Analysis is important

 Most platforms will have inbuilt metrics systems where you can see you click-through rates, engagement levels, reach, conversions and more.
-Use the in-built analytics of your website and the sites you post on, or consider using Google Analytics.
-You’ll be able to see what content customers are attracted to and where they’re dropping off so you know where you can improve.
+Use the analytics of your website and the sites you post on, or consider using Google Analytics.
+You’ll be able to see what content players are attracted to and where they’re dropping off so you know where you can improve.

 But none of the above will work without content.